All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 My relative had thyroid cancer.
 Should I worry?

-What happens if my calcitonin level is checked and it is elevated?
+What happens if my calcitonin level is checked and it's improved?

-Mildly elevated calcitonin is quite common and usually does not indicate cancer.
+Mildly improved calcitonin is quite common and usually doesn't indicate cancer.
 Calcitonin can be raised by smoking, kidney disease, proton pump inhibitors, and other factors.
-If your calcitonin is elevated, your doctor may recommend a thyroid ultrasound and possibly repeat testing.
+If your calcitonin is improved, your doctor may recommend a thyroid ultrasound and possibly repeat testing.
 A calcitonin level above 100 pg/mL warrants further investigation, including possible fine-needle aspiration biopsy of any thyroid nodules.

 Should I stop semaglutide if a thyroid nodule is found?